rbishop85/refactoring-for-accessibility/README.md

-# refactoring-for-accessibility
+# Refactoring for Accessibility

-Refactoring an existing site to make it more accessible
+Taking an existing website and refactoring the code to add accessibility features as well as cleaning up and simplifying the previously existing code without changing the overall look and function of the site.